RedEyesBadDragon/Ouroboros/README.md

 -V
 *IMPORTANT SIDENOTE******************************************************************

-OUROBOROS - Planet Earth's first OPEN SOURCE Over Unity/Zero Point Energy (ZPE) Development Resources
+OUROBOROS - Planet Earth's first OPEN SOURCE Over Unity/Zero Point Energy (ZPE) Development Resources.

+DETAILED DESIGN BRIEFS & EXPLANATIONS CAN BE FOUND ON https://www.youtube.com/@RedEyesBadDragon

 Synopsis:
 Planet Earth lives in a lie.
 Every engineer on this planet; every physicist in university; etc etc etc; is taught a lie of physics.